electricworry/orangepizero3/README.md

 # Making a BSP for OrangePi Zero3

 This branch uses mainline linux.
-Stuck at "Starting kernel ..."

 ```
 bitbake core-image-minimal